-Kalo, giclee print after an original block print by Caren Loebel-Fried.
+Kalo, giclee fine art reproduction by Caren Loebel-Fried.

 Kalo Plant, is a limited edition Giclée from the original hand-colored block print.
 The materials used for this Giclée were all of the highest quality, printed on acid-free, museum quality, 100% cotton paper, using archival, pigment-based inks.
 Each piece is signed and numbered by the artist, backed by a white acid-free board, and packaged in a clear re-sealable art bag with a description and a certificate of authenticity on the back.